Open-MBEE/mms-rdf/README.md

 ## General Requirements

+Node.js version 10.\*, 11.\*, 12.\* .
+make (for building native add-ons for node.js; node-gyp)

-The following environment variables need to be set:
+The following environment variables also need to be set:

  - MMS_PROJECT_NAME - name of the project (determines name of generated data graph)
  - MMS_MAPPING_FILE - path to input JSON mapping file(s) (either absolute path or relative to this project root dir)